 The DOT Drug Test is a federally regulated test required by the Department of Transportation (DOT).
 The test was enacted by DOT to protect the safety of workers in the transportation industry and the public.
 The US Department of Transportation (DOT) has drug and alcohol testing requirements for safety-sensitive employees employed in the modes of the Federal Aviation Administration (FAA), Federal Railroad Administration (FRA), Federal Transit Administration (FTA), Federal Motor Carrier Safety Administration (FMCSA), United States Coast Guard (USCG) (under Homeland Security), and Pipeline and Hazardous Materials Safety Administration (PHMSA).

 When a DOT regulated employee/candidate tests positive on a DOT mandated drug and/or alcohol test or refuses to take a required DOT test, the employee is required to go through the return-to-duty process to be eligible to return to a safety-sensitive position.
-The process begins with a face-to-face evaluation conducted by a qualified DOT Substance Abuse Professional (SAP) that has met the credential and training requirements set forth by the DOT 49 CFR Part 40.
+The process begins with an evaluation and assessment conducted by a qualified DOT Substance Abuse Professional (SAP) that has met the credential and training requirements set forth by the DOT 49 CFR Part 40.
 The SAP makes treatment and/or education recommendations for the employee.
-Once the employee has successfully complied with the recommendations, a follow-up face-to-face evaluation is scheduled with the same SAP and the SAP submits a written determination of the employee’s eligibility (or ineligibility) to perform a safety sensitive job to the employer.
+Once the employee has successfully complied with the recommendations, a follow-up evaluation is scheduled with the same SAP and the SAP submits a written determination of the employee’s eligibility (or ineligibility) to perform a safety sensitive job to the employer.
 The employee’s eligibility status is contingent upon an observed negative DOT return-to-duty test as required by the employer.
 The decision to hire or return the eligible employee to work is at the discretion of the employer.

 All DOT regulated safety-sensitive employees/candidates employed in the aviation, railroad, public transit, trucking, maritime, and pipeline industries who have violated federal DOT drug and alcohol testing rules with a positive test result, a refusal to test or other violation.